-Filed by the Registrant ⊠ Filed by a party other than the Registrant \Box Check the appropriate box: \times Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to §240.14a 1-12 (l Name of Registrant as Specified in Its Charter) (ame of Person(s) Filing Proxy Statement, if other than the Registrant) Paymer nt of Filing Fee (Check all boxes that appl y): \boxtimes No fee required Fee paid previously with preliminary man terials Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11
+I by the Registrant ⊠ Filed by a party other than the Registrant \square Chec k the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to §240.14a-12 HERO ON THERAPEUTICS, INC. (Nam ON THERAPEUTICS, INC. ne of Registrant as Specified in Its Charter) of Person(s) Filing Proxy Statement, if other than the Registrant) Payn (Nam ne of Registrant as Specified in Its Charter) of Person(s) Filing Proxy Statement, if other than the Registrant) Payn ⊠ (Name o ne of Registrant as Specified in Its Charter) of Person(s) Filing Proxy Statement, if other than the Registrant) - (Name of Filing Fee (Check all b ne of Registrant as Specified in Its Charter) of Person(s) Filing Proxy Statement, if other than the Registrant) boxes that apply):

-HERON THERAPEUTICS, INC. Notice of 2022 Annual Meeting of Stockholders to Be Held on May 24, 2022
+HERON THERAPEUTICS, INC. Notice of 2023 Annual Meeting of Stockholders to Be Held on June 8, 2023